How Long to Keep Insurance Records

 Do You Have to Keep Old Insurance Claim Documents?

-You don’t have to keep old insurance claim documents as long as they’ve been resolved.
+Once a claim is resolved, you may no longer be required to keep the documents, but it’s often recommended to retain them for several years in case of disputes, audits, or future reference.
 A resolved claim means the insurer has closed the claim and made all entitled payments.
 It also means the policy related to that particular claim has expired.

 You can safely toss any resolved claims documents from expired policies.
 However, you may want to keep some of them around in case you need to file a similar insurance claim down the line.